hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 ## Smart contract and dapp usage

-You can use a demo dapp called QuorumToken which makes use of an ERC20 token that is deployed to the chain.
+You can use a demo dapp called QuorumToken which uses an ERC20 token that is deployed to the network.

-Behind the scenes uses [Hardhat](https://www.npmjs.com/package/hardhat), [Ethers](https://www.npmjs.com/package/ethers) and [MetaMask](https://metamask.io/) to interact with the chain.
-As such the process comprises two parts:
+We'll use [Hardhat](https://www.npmjs.com/package/hardhat), [Ethers](https://www.npmjs.com/package/ethers) and [MetaMask](https://metamask.io/) to interact with the network, which involves the following steps:

-1. Deploy the contract to the chain and **save the contract's address**
+1. Deploy the contract and **save the contract's address**.
-2. Start the DApp and use the UI to read and transact on the chain with the token.
+1. Start the dapp, and read and transact with the deployed token.

 The `dapps/quorumToken` folder is this structured in this manner (only relevant paths shown):